mvm1964/MGVB/extractRaw/README.md

 `mono extractRaw.exe file_name.raw`

 To make a bundle that does not depend on mono being installed on the target machine execute:
-'mkbundle -o extractRaw --simple extractRaw.exe --no-machine-config --no-config'
+`mkbundle -o extractRaw --simple extractRaw.exe --no-machine-config --no-config`

-This will create 'extractRaw' executable that has mono bundled in it and can be distributed to other machines.
+This will create `extractRaw` executable that has mono bundled in it and can be distributed to other machines.